IsaFoL/IsaFoL/Saturation_Framework/README.md

 It contains all the formalized results about the framework in the .thy files.
 You can open any such file in Isabelle (for example using Isabelle/jEdit).

+## Where to find what ##

+The results in the paper "A Comprehensive Framework for Saturation Theorem Proving" submitted to IJCAR 2020 can be found in the following files:

+* Definitions about consequence relations and inference systems (Sect.
+2) are in `Consequence_Relations_and_Inference_Systems.thy`
+* Results about refutational completeness and intersection of redundancy criteria (Sect.
+2) are in `Calculi.thy`
+* Results about standard lifting, well-founded orderings and intersection of liftings (Sect.
+3) are in `Lifting_to_Non_Ground_Calculi.thy`
+* Results regarding the addition of labels (Sect.
+3) are in `Labeled_Lifting_to_Non_Ground_Calculi.thy`
+* Results regarding the Given Clause prover architecture (Sect.
+4) are in `Prover_Architectures.thy`

+The formalization of Sect.
+4 is still ongoing.
+In particular, the Otter and DISCOUNT loops are not yet formalized.